top of page

 BOLD PAST, BRIGHT FUTURE

+Since the Chicago Sanitary and Ship Canal was completed, it and the entire river system have transformed.
+While it remains an important space for shipping and commerce, water quality has improved dramatically supporting nearly 80 species of fish including those at the larval stage.
+New public parks, boat launches, and riverwalks along the banks are drawing more residents out this section of the river than ever before.
 Public recreation has increased in the form of amenities such as The Forge in Lemont and the Centennial Trail which runs from Willow Springs to Romeoville.
 Forest preserves and parks serve community members away from industrials zones and opportunities for ecological restoration abound along the entire reach and broader watershed.

 Donate today